-Is Mono an STD?
+Is Mono Considered An STD?

 When it comes to the #SafeisSexy blog, no questions are wrong or ill-informed.
 In fact, we see this question of whether or not Mono is an STD constantly amongst college campuses and workplaces where mono is relatively common.
 To be short, yes, mono is an STD.